 Upon awakening, the patient is no longer physically dependent on opiates and has no conscious awareness of experiencing the withdrawal process during the procedure.

-Is for patients who require additional medical care, which have underlying pain issues or other medical conditions that may require a longer supervised recovery The Waismann Method protocol is designed based on each patient’s individual medical and dependency history.
-The pre evaluation and assessment are imperative to the success of the procedure.
+It is for patients who require additional medical care, which have underlying pain issues or other medical conditions that may require a longer supervised recovery The Waismann Method protocol is designed based on each patient’s individual medical and dependency history.
+The pre-evaluation and assessment are imperative to the success of the procedure.
 We will not discharge patients until they are medically stable and able to leave the hospital.

 Every patient has a different medical and dependency history, and we treat them as individuals with specific needs.
-Our doctors will not treat a patient with out at least 24 hours of observation, pre-medication, and pre-examination.
-Pharmaceuticals are the main tool used to achieve the desired result; we need to understand how each patient react to medications, so we can use the appropriate ones to safely achieve our goals of detoxification.
+Our doctors will not treat a patient without at least 24 hours of observation, pre-medication, and pre-examination.
+Pharmaceuticals are the main tool used to achieve the desired result; we need to understand how each patient reacts to medications, so we can use the appropriate ones to safely achieve our goals of detoxification.

 The Waismann Method includes a 6 week follow up with a therapist that can be done in person or by phone.
-Is a great way to help the patients deal with life on life’s terms and to have support going back to life without the narcotics.
+It is a great way to help the patients deal with life on life’s terms and to have support going back to life without the narcotics.

 Last Updated on